 The ASRC is developing a series of "one-pagers," which are a single sheet of paper, printed front and back, which provides "just-in-time" training.
 The recent inspiration was Carl Werntz's idea in 2016 of one-pagers on safety topics, and the first one-pager was one he did on hydration, primarily for hot-weather operations.

-If we go back further, Keith Conover produced an ASRC "Searcher Information Sheet" in 1975, The text from this first one-pager is what we've used to fill out the sample one-pager format on the next two pages.
+If we go back further, Keith Conover produced an ASRC "Searcher Information Sheet" in 1975.